 Financial Stake Protocol

-Pair every target with a non-negotiable self-expression ritual (self-expression) that outputs creative work on the same topic—blog post, reel, podcast clip.
+Pair every target with a non-negotiable self-expression ritual ((https://gearuptogrow.com/learning-development/self-expression/)) that outputs creative work on the same topic—blog post, reel, podcast clip.
 Publishing creates immediate progress and identity pressurization.

-1. Excess Positive Affirmations: Over-praise can drop drive 28 % (Journal of Pers.
-Social Psych.).
+- 1. Excess Positive Affirmations: Over-praise can drop drive.
 Fix: Use data-based feedback (“I generated 7 qualified leads yesterday”) instead of foggy affirmations.
 See positive affirmations done right.

-2. Multitask Rewards: Simultaneous work + social media snack = hamster wheel stress.
-See end procrastination with monofocused blocks.
+- 2. Multitask Rewards: Simultaneous work + social media snack = hamster wheel stress.
+See ending procrastination with monofocused blocks.

-3. Over-Scheduling: MIT Sloan reveals that calendar load >70 % capacity drops performance.
+- 3. Over-Scheduling: MIT Sloan reveals calendar load >70 % capacity drops performance.
 Solution: Schedule blank space—whiteboard weekdays every Tuesday and Thursday from 10 a.m.-12 p.m.

-4. Imposter Syndrome Crutch: Comparing yourself to others burns cognitive energy.
-Use stop comparing yourself with a “past-self dashboard” instead of a social feed.
+- 4. Imposter Syndrome Crutch: Comparing yourself to others burns cognitive energy.
+Use stop comparing yourself techniques with a “past-self dashboard” instead of a social feed.

-5. Sleep Debt Mondays: Monday crash often starts on Saturday with 2-hour bedtime drift.
-Protect mental health sleep with 11 p.m. alarms Friday to Sunday.
+- 5. Sleep Debt Mondays: Monday crash often starts on Saturday with 2-hour bedtime drift.
+Protect mental health through sleep with 11 p.m. alarms Friday to Sunday.

 Week 1 – Baseline Capture

-• Takes readouts of cognitive function via Cambridge Brain Sciences 20-minute test.
+Takes readouts of cognitive function testing via Cambridge Brain Sciences 20-minute test.
+Log MPH nightly.

 Week 2 – Lever Calibration